Mary Hartman, Mary Hartman: Legal issues

-In 1976, Lasser was arrested at a Los Angeles charity boutique and police found $6 worth (or 88 milligrams) of cocaine in her purse.
+In 1976, Lasser was arrested at a Los Angeles charity boutique.
+Police found $6 worth (or 88 milligrams) of cocaine in her purse.
 Authorities were called after Lasser's American Express card was denied and she refused to leave without possession of a $150 dollhouse.
-Lasser was initially apprehended for two unpaid traffic tickets (one for jaywalking), but the officers then found the cocaine in her handbag and she claimed the drug had been given to her several months earlier by a fan.
+Lasser was initially apprehended for two unpaid traffic tickets (one for jaywalking), but the officers then found the cocaine in her handbag.
+She claimed a fan had given her the drug several months earlier.
 Lasser was ordered to six months in counseling, which was easily satisfied as she was already seeing an analyst.
 A fictionalized version of Lasser's refusal to leave a store without a dollhouse was incorporated into Mary Hartman's first season.